centricconsulting/staruml-infomodel/README.md

 2. Download the file http://github.com/jkanel/staruml-infomodel/archive/master.zip to your local drive.
 3. Open the zip archive and extract the "staruml-infomodel-master" folder to the "user" folder (see #1, above).
 4. The extension is now installed.

+## Customization
+The following methods of customization are supported.

+1. **Xslt File**.
+You can alter the Xslt file located in your extensions folder ""C:\Users\\{user}\AppData\Roaming\StarUML\extensions\user\star-infomodel" to produce new transformations.
+2. **Resource Folder Contents**.
+The "resoures" folder and its contents are copied in their entirety to the target Html folder.
+These may be referenced by Xslt and the subsequent Html file.
+The "resources" folder is located in the extension folder.